fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> What exactly is a consultant in the software industry and what do they do?

 > Can you make a video about how Node services talk to a C# backend and why companies would do this?

 > how do you feel about over-engineered solutions that come prepackaged and allow you to get to work easily?